FelixOnline/v2/content/articles/2012-10-5-londons-embarrassing-dad.md

 subtitle: >
   How I despair at Boris’ slightly annoying antics
 date: "2012-10-05 12:44:23 +0100"

 # Attributes from Felix Online V1
 id: "2617"
 old_path: /comment/2617/londons-embarrassing-dad
 aliases:
  - /comment/2617/londons-embarrassing-dad
+imported: true
+comments:
+ - So essentially you dont find Boris amusing or affable fair enough I guess but more than that youre annoyed that other people doSeriously grow up Theres not need to be so sensitive that the fact others are easily entertained by the beloved Mayors sends you into spasms of rage If youre not amused just roll your eyes and ignore him Theres no way this can be some kind of permanent frustration for you either I move in quite political circles and I only rarely hear mention of Boris latest escapades If as you say youre no fan of Conservatism and thus prefer to spend your time with normal people then I can only imagine your exposure to Borisbased banter is even lower than my ownUntwist your knickers my good man If someone mentioning once in a blue moon that our Mayor made a lovable fool of himself lately is capable of inducing such vitriolic RAGE as is displayed in this column then I can only prescribe a whole bottle of ChillPills

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true